 Failure to comply may result in the loss of computer privileges or other disciplinary action.

-The online file sharing of copyrighted material is against the law and can result in an individual's loss of access to the campus network or other disciplinary action.
-Be careful not to install or use any file sharing software such as BitTorrent or LimeWire, which execute commands that can place your computer at risk.
+Online file sharing of copyrighted material is against the law and can result in your loss of access to the campus network or other disciplinary action.
+Be careful not to install or use any file sharing software such as BitTorrent or LimeWire, which can place your computer at risk.

-In addition, groups protecting the copyrighted works of movie and music artists have been contacting colleges to identify and contact those who download illegal works.
-If brought through legal channels, these students could face civil or criminal penalties for violating federal copyright laws.
+In addition, groups protecting the copyrighted works of movie and music artists have been working with colleges to identify those who download illegal works.
+You could face civil or criminal penalties for violating federal copyright laws.